Coming into contact with

 poison ivy, oak, or sumac

-can really put a damper on your summertime fun.
-People who are allergic to these plants can develop an extremely itchy, red skin rash with bumps and blisters.
-The oil from the poisonous plants is called urushiol and it adheres to whatever it touches (like skin, clothing, or pet hair) making it a nuisance even after you have left the plant far behind.
+can really put a damper on your summer fun.
+People who are sensitive to these plants can develop a very itchy, red skin rash with bumps and blisters.
+The oil from the poisonous plants is called urushiol and it sticks to whatever it touches (like skin, clothing, or pet hair) making it a nuisance even after you have left the plant far behind.

-The rash is called contact dermatitis—an inflammatory response of the skin that occurs when it has come in contact with an allergen (a substance that may induce an allergic reaction).
+The rash is called contact dermatitis—an inflammatory response of the skin when it has come in contact with an allergen (a substance that may start an allergic reaction).

 In the United States, contact with poison ivy, oak, and sumac are the most common cause of contact dermatitis.
 All are treatable, but sometimes extreme reactions occur.
 Call emergency medical services or go to an emergency room if you have trouble breathing or swallowing after exposure to these plants.

 If you think you have been exposed, you have a short window of opportunity to prevent a rash from breaking out.
 It takes about 10 minutes for urushiol to seep into the skin.
-As soon as you realize that you may have come in contact with one of these plants, thoroughly wash the area with soap and water.
+As soon as you think that you may have come in contact with 1 of these plants, wash the area well with soap and water.